sonu275981/Advanced-Flask-Blog-App/README.md

-theBlog
+# Advanced-Flask-Blog-App

-About
+- this blog About

 A simple Advanced multi-user blogging application.

-Made using Bootstrap for frontend and Flask for backend.
+Made using Bootstrap for frontend and Flask for the backend.

 Live demo